ctrlaltint3l/ctrlaltint3l.github.io/_posts/Threat Research/2026-01-28-ErrTraffic.md

 </video>
 </center>

-Noteably, we also analysed source code of newer versions of ErrTraffic.
+Notably, we also analysed source code of newer versions of ErrTraffic.
 These versions had additional restrictions that made it more fiddly to bypass.
-Later, we will discuss technqiues to bypass the new "restrictions", allowing RCE regardless of the version.
+Later, we will discuss techniques to bypass the new "restrictions", allowing RCE regardless of the version.

 ## ErrTraffic V2.1